Be 2-Weeks Ready

 Keep Supplies in Several Places

+Our region is expecting a major earthquake.
 Your home emergency kit should have enough supplies to last two weeks.
 It's also good to have a few smaller kits, including:

 - A "go kit" in case you need to leave home quickly.